pieter2501/NetworkNarcotic/README.md

 - Router clusters reside in the **routers** variable.
 - Switch clusters reside in a connection definition of the **connections** variable.

 You can use a connection if you want to connect clusters to each other or connect a stub network to a router.
-These connections can be direct (one-to-one) or contain switches, in which case a switch cluster needs to be added inside the desired connection definition.
+These connections can be direct (router-to-router) or contain switches, in which case a switch cluster needs to be added inside the desired connection definition.
 If more than 2 router clusters need to be connected, the connection definition should contain a switch cluster.
 Only one switch cluster can be added per connection definition.

 The way clusters and connections are cabled depends on the variables **clustermode** and **connectionmode**.
 They're similar but cannot be used interchangeably.
 If no clustermode variable is defined in a cluster, the default value will be used (in this case 'full').
 The same mechanism applies to the connectionmode variable, among others.